software-students-fall2022/specification-exercise-team-12/README.md

 ## User Requirements

-- As an admin, I want my staff to be able to fill out an evaluation of the app to measure the efficiency and effectiveness of the app.
+- As an admin, I want to be able to add and remove LAs and IAs to grant them with necessary permissions.

 - As an admin/La, I want the app to serve as a hub to all the necessary functions and data to increase the efficiency of the organization’s work.